survivejs/webpack-book/manuscript/loading/04_javascript.md

 /* harmony export */ });
 /* harmony default export */ const __WEBPACK_DEFAULT_EXPORT__ = ((text = "Hello world") => {
   const element = document.createElement("div");
   element.className = "rounded bg-red-100 border max-w-md m-4 p-4";
   element.innerHTML = text;
   return element;
 });
 ...
 ```

-The problem can be worked around by processing the code through [Babel](https://babeljs.io/), a famous JavaScript compiler that supports ES2015+ features and more.
+The problem can be worked around by processing the code through [Babel](https://babeljs.io/), a JavaScript transpiler that supports ES2015+ features and more.
 It resembles ESLint in that it's built on top of presets and plugins.
 Presets are collections of plugins, and you can define your own as well.

 T> Babel isn't the only option, although it's the most popular one. [esbuild-loader](https://www.npmjs.com/package/esbuild-loader), [swc-loader](https://www.npmjs.com/package/swc-loader), and [@sucrase/webpack-loader](https://www.npmjs.com/package/@sucrase/webpack-loader) are worth checking out if you don't need any specific Babel presets or plugins.